chrisb09/thumbnail/README.md

 apt-get install imagemagick
 ```

-thumbnail also needs curl to be installled
+thumbnail also needs curl to be installed

 ```bash
 apt-get install curl